-Boston–Franconia Notch–North Conway.
-Enjoy an orientation tour of Boston including Boston Common, the Old State House, Freedom Trail, and Faneuil Hall.
+BOSTON–FRANCONIA NOTCH STATE PARK–NORTH CONWAY.
+Enjoy an orientation tour of Boston including Boston Common, the State House, and Faneuil Hall.
 Depart Boston for New Hampshire and the scenic White Mountains, New England’s greatest range and premier outdoor playground.
-At Franconia Notch, board the Cannon Mountain TRAMWAY for a thrilling ride to the 4,080-foot summit.
+At Franconia Notch State Park, board the Cannon Mountain TRAMWAY for a thrilling ride to the 4,080-foot summit.
 On a clear day, you can see the mountains of four states and Canada!
-Also enjoy a [LF] RAVEN INTERPRETIVE WILDLIFE PROGRAM focusing on the endemic flora and fauna.
+Tonight, enjoy a [LF] RAVEN INTERPRETIVE WILDLIFE PROGRAM with a local wildlife expert focusing on the region’s ecological and diverse environs.

 NORTH CONWAY–STOWE–VERGENNES.
 Depart for a beautiful drive to Stowe, stopping for a tour at a [LF] MAPLE SYRUP FARM, where you’ll learn the art of making maple syrup and enjoy a local treat.
 Continue to Vergennes, overlooking Lake Champlain with views of the Adirondacks and Green Mountains.